tombensve/About/README.md

 Submitting to maven central have (from googling) become a little bit easier, but after reading up on the whole procedure I conclude that it is still a far too complicated process.
 My GitHub code is mostly for fun and it need to continue to be that.
-I don't want to feel a knot in my stomach when I need to release a new version.
 So thereby I publish binaries on my web that maven can use as a repo.
 A new free repo with bintrays simplicity is really needed.
 I think that maven is an absolutely brilliant piece of software!
 But Sonatype need to rethink their handling of maven central.